rack-app/rack-app/README.md

 * [Rack::App Team Github repositories](https://github.com/rack-app)

 * [Basic](https://github.com/rack-app/rack-app-example-basic)
-  * bare bone simple example app
+  * bare-bone simple example app

 * [Escher Authorized Api](https://github.com/rack-app/rack-app-example-escher)
-  * complex authorization for corporal level api use
+  * complex authorization for corporal level API use

 ## [Benchmarking](https://github.com/rack-app/rack-app-benchmark)

-This is a repo that used for measure Rack::App project speed in order keep an eye on the performance in every release.
+This is a repo that used for measure Rack::App project speed in order to keep an eye on the performance in every release.

 the benchmarking was taken on the following hardware specification:
 * Processor: 2,7 GHz Intel Core i5